-The University provides medical and dental benefits for surviving spouses/same gender domestic partners (SGDPs) and eligible dependents covered by the University medical and/or dental plans at the time of the retiree's death.
+The University provides medical and dental benefits for surviving spouses/same gender domestic partners (SGDPs), civil union partners and eligible dependents covered by the University medical and/or dental plans at the time of the retiree's death.

-Enrollment: The surviving spouse/SGDP and/or dependents must contact a PBS benefit professional within 31 days of the retiree's death and submit a completed Surviving Spouse/SGDP Benefits Enrollment/Change Form.
+Enrollment: The surviving spouse/SGDP and/or dependents must contact an Employee Services benefit professional within 31 days of the retiree's death and submit a completed Surviving Spouse/SGDP Benefits Enrollment/Change Form.